jkuusto/rpg-random-encounters/README.md

 (venv) $ pip install -r ./requirements.txt
 ```

-The app's tables and content are created and inserted into the database
-by pointing the commands in schema.sql to the postgresSQL interpreter:
+Create and populate the database by pointing the schema to psql:
 ```
 (venv) $ psql < schema.sql
 ```